 Turning to 1 Cor 11:17-22, we read about Paul admonishing the Corinthians for abuses at the Lord’s Supper.
 Specifically, he addresses the practice of some who eat more than their share and get drunk, while others go hungry.
 Immediately following this admonition, he reminds them of something he already “delivered” to them, the Lord’s Supper.

 He then repeats the words of institution (This is my body….
 This chalice is the new covenant in my blood….
 Do this in remembrance of me) without any hint of symbolism or hyperbole and says, “For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes” (verse 26).
-Not only do the words of institution clearly communicate that the consecrated bread and cup are the body and blood of Christ, but the very act of ingesting the bread and cup is a proclamation of Jesus’ death.
+Not only do the words of institution clearly communicate that the consecrated bread and cup of wine are the body and blood of Christ, but the very act of ingesting the consecrated bread and wine is a proclamation of Jesus’ death.

 Paul’s words illustrate an inextricable connection between the bread/cup and Jesus’ death, a death in which Jesus gave his body and blood for us.
 Then Paul unmistakably proves that the bread and wine become Jesus’ body and blood when he says, “Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord” (verse 27).
 One cannot profane the real thing with something symbolic.